kratisto/docs/pages/storage_and_backup/block_storage/cloud_disk_array/ceph_create_a_pool/guide.en-gb.md

 > [!primary]
 >
-> Using web interface is the easiest way to create a pool.
+> Using the OVHcloud Control Panel is the easiest way to create a pool.
 >

 ### Using the OVHcloud Control Panel